lilKriT/SEO-Fundamentals/README.md

 Prominent links are more likely to be clicked.
 That changes the authority.

 Unfortunately, a lot of that is out of your control.

+## Link Building Tactics for beginners

+3 Stages:

+- prospecting - finding relevant websites (find as many as you can)
+- vetting - refine the list (visit website and validate)
+- email outreach - finalize pitch and contact

+Simple but effective tactics:

+- Free PR using HARO (they get your knowledge, you get a link).
+Keep your emails short.
+Go for topics where they need multiple sources.
+Respond quickly.
+Prioritize questions where you are an expert.
+Follow all directions.
+  - Prospecting: none, they look for you.
+  - Vetting: quite easy.
+  - Email Outreach - just answer.
+- Guest posting / blogging - create content for another website (they get content, you can a link).
+Exposure to someone ELSE's audience.
+  - Prospecting: google `intitle:"write for us" some topic`.
+You can use hrefs toolbar or authority checker.
+Or use ahrefs content explorer.
+  - Vetting: find whats relevant and not spammy.
+Aim for 10x more pages than you can write posts per week.
+  - Email outreach: Show that you are a good person to post for them.
+- Skyscraper - find content that has a lot of links, create your own version but improve it, reach out to the authors and ask to link to you